MCP Server (Legacy Version)¶

 rul_xxx. - Create a monitor of type

-OuterEventCheckerand bind it to the specified alert policies.
+OuterEventCheckerand bind it to specified alert policies.

 owl.monitor.receive¶